-Level of Service Level of Service Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local Minimum Quantifiable Level of Service Required by Authority (LOS) - Mandate (LOS) - Board Funding Source Administrative Services Organizational Training And Development The ODT Office is dedicated to offering programs and services that recruit, retain, and develop top-quality and high-performing managers and staff.
+Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local A uthority Minimum Quantifiable Level of Service Required by Authority Level of Service (LOS) - Mandate Level of Service (LOS) - Board Funding Source Administrative Services Organizational Training And Development Organizational Development/ Consulting The ODT Office is dedicated to offering programs and services that recruit, retain, and develop top-quality and high-performing managers and staff.
 Our organizational development (OD) services focus on developing work units, divisions and teams.
 From strategic planning to managerial coaching, retreat facilitation, and leadership training, our services are delivered by an experienced OD practitioner dedicated to the County's success.
 Strategic Planning • Clarify strategic purpose, team values, goals, and action items to help move a team forward Managerial Coaching • One-on-one sessions designed to help individuals gain new skills and overcome obstacles that stand in the way of a team's progress.
 Work Group/Division/Departmental Assessment • Tools such as interviews, surveys, and assessments, including the MBTI to identify key issues and opportunities for improving team/unit/department effectiveness.
-AT Discretionary N/A N/A N/A N/A Meets Board Level 100% general fund Administrative Services Organizational Training And Development Provide new and existing managers and supervisiors with the tools, skills, knowledge and job aids/resources they need in order to effectively lead their work group in the most cost-efficient, highly-productive manner, and with a focus on developing and grooming staff to advance within the County structure.
+Discretionary N/A N l/A N/A N/A Meets Board Level 100% general fund Administrative Services Organizational Training And Development Management Academy Provide new and existing managers and supervisors with the tools, skills, knowledge and job aids/resources they need in order to effectively lead their work group in the most cost-efficient, highly-productive manner, and with a focus on developing and grooming staff to advance within the County structure.
 These programs and ongoing workshops are based on a County-specific competency structure (knowledge, skills, and behaviors) needed to be a successful leader or manager in our environment.
-AT Discretionary N/A N/A N/A N/A Meets Board Level 100% general fund
+Discretionary N/A N l/A N/A N/A Meets Board Level 100% general fund

-FY 12 Ado pted FY 13 Add opted FTE Total as Submitted by Division 2.00 General Fund Budget for Division \$ 143,500 ) \$ 139,391 FTE Total as Reflected in FY13 Adopted Budget 2.00 MSTU Fund Budget for Division \$ - \$ - Other Funds Budget for Division \$ - \$ - Budget Total for Division \$ 143,500 , \$ 139,391 Procurement of materials, goods, services, construction and equipmen for the BOCC, Library District, Constitutional Officers, the public and t other governmental agencies as requested.
-The division is also responsible for establishing, administering and interpreting policies and 1 procedures; monitoring the insurance requirements and the small business activities in the competitive bidding process; the analysis of Compliance with Alachua County Meets Meets Administrative the prices paid for materials, equipment, services, supplies and Alachua County Purchasing Code Ordinance, Title 2, Mandate Board Services Purchasing Purchasing Function construction, and the Rental Car Program.
-6.5 Mandatory Local Code, Title 2, Chapter 22 Chapter 22 l evel I evel 100% gen eral fund
+FY 13 Add opted FY 14 Ad opted FTE Total as Submitted by Division 2.00 General Fund Budget for Division \$ 139,391 \$ 143,214 MSTU Fund Budget for Division \$ - \$ - Other Funds Budget for Division \$ - \$ - Budget Total for Division \$ 139,391 \$ 143,214 Administrative Purchasing Purchasing Function Procurement of materials, goods, services, construction and equipmer for the BOCC, Library District, Constitutional Officers, the public and other governmental agencies as requested.
+The division is also responsible for establishing, administering and interpreting policies and procedures; monitoring the insurance requirements and the small business activities in the competitive bidding process; the analysis of the prices paid for materials, equipment, services, supplies and construction, and the Bental Car Program.
+Mandatony Local Alachua County Compliance with Alachua County Purchasing Code Ordinance, Title 2, Meets Mandate Meets Board 100% gen